Deep in the Heart of Dallas Special Guests

 College Counselor @ Westlake Academy

 Carl Tippen, a native of Corpus Christi, TX, has spent over twenty-five years working in the fields of higher education and human resources for various organizations throughout his career.
 Carl worked in the undergraduate office of admissions for the University of Texas at Austin and Arlington.
-Carl left the UT System and became a faculty member at St. Mark’s School of Texas, where he spent four years as a college counselor, teacher, coach and an advisor on campus.
-After leaving St. Mark’s, Carl began a career in human resources.
+Carl then became a faculty member at St. Mark’s School of Texas, as a college counselor, teacher, coach and an advisor.

-Carl worked for Raytheon, Dallas ISD, and RSM (Formerly Known as McGladrey) in several human resources roles throughout the US and internationally.
-Carl decided to leave the human resources field to return to the career that he truly loved.
-Carl is in his 11th year at Westlake Academy Charter School as the Diploma Programme College Counselor and in his 2nd year as an Adjunct Faculty Member at Southern New Hampshire University.
-He has an unrelenting passion helping students and families navigate the college admissions process.
+Carl is currently in his 11th year at Westlake Academy Charter School as the Diploma Programme College Counselor and in his 2nd year as an Adjunct Faculty Member at Southern New Hampshire University.

 Founder, Walk Your Talk